ckinley360/StockPriceAndPopulationAge/README.md

 ## General Information
 According to [Investopedia](https://www.investopedia.com/articles/basics/04/100804.asp#:~:text=traders%20and%20investors.-,Fundamental%20Factors,as%20a%20P%2FE%20ratio), there are three categories of forces that affect stock prices - fundamental factors, technical factors, and market sentiment.
 Of these three forces, I find technical factors to be the most interesting, specifically age demographics.
 With [reports](https://www.bbc.com/news/world-us-canada-57003722) of the U.S. birth rate declining (along with many other countries), I was curious what impact, if any, it might have on the stock market.
 To explore the potential relationship between stock prices and age demographics, I compared historical inflation-adjusted close prices of the S&P 500 with U.S. population age data for the years 1950-2020.

+The S&P 500 index is widely seen as representative of the health of the U.S. economy, and since I'm interested in analyzing stock prices at a macro-level, it seemed like a great choice.
+I used inflation-adjusted close prices to eliminate inflation as a factor for the change in close prices so that I could have an "apples-to-apples" comparison over time.

 <img src="analyze_data/stock_price_median_age_line_chart.jpg" width="650" height="400">

 <img src="analyze_data/stock_price_mo_ratio_line_chart.jpg" width="650" height="400">